pingcap/blog/2017-08-15-multi-raft.md

 ---
 title: The Design and Implementation of Multi-raft
 date: 2017-08-15
-summary: The goal of TiKV is to support 100 TB+ data and it is impossible for one Raft group to make it, we need to use multiple Raft groups, which is called Multi-raft.
+summary: The goal of TiKV is to support 100 TB+ of data and it is impossible for one Raft group to make it, we need to use multiple Raft groups, which is called Multi-raft.
-tags: ['TiKV', 'Engineering', 'Raft', 'Golang', 'Rust']
+tags: ['TiKV', 'Rust']
 aliases: ['/blog/2017/08/15/multi-raft/']
 categories: ['Engineering']
 ---